 Crunchy, fluffy, flavorful hush puppies!

 Hey friends!
 Today I’m bringing you a delicious Southern style hush puppy recipe, studded with sweet corn kernels, that can easily make a meal in and of itself.
-Okay, that isn’t the best course of action.
-I mean, of course you should add in some Dutch Oven Smokehouse Chicken and Miss Millie’s Best Coleslaw.
-But I don’t know of any Southerner who hasn’t been to a good bbq restaurant, had a basket of hush puppies put in front of them, and chowed down until they were about to bust at the seams – before their actual meal even made it to the table.
+But of course you can serve Dutch Oven Smokehouse Chicken and Miss Millie’s Best Coleslaw and keep Hush Puppies as a side.
+But come to think of it, I don’t know of any Southerner who hasn’t been to a good bbq restaurant, had a basket of hush puppies put in front of them, and chowed down until they were about to bust at the seams.
+And that’s even- before their actual meal even made it to the table.
 These crunchy balls of cornbread deliciousness are made even more so with the addition of corn and chopped green onions.
 Better still, you don’t even need an egg or milk to make this recipe!

 - 2 cups self rising corn meal mix